Catalogues/Manuals

 CONSTRUCTION MANUALS :-

-NEW STITCH & TAPE BOAT CONSTRUCTION
+STITCH & TAPE BOAT CONSTRUCTION

 This new manual incorporates our old "Manual of Modern Small Plywood Boat Construction Techniques" but now also includes several new sections.
 These include new chapters on fitting buoyancy (flotation), shaping and constructing masts and spars and an extensive chapter on fitting out the hull with decks, centreboards, seating etc.